roofrack/dotfiles/README.md

  6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a virtualbox issue.
 I have symlinked this as well to the dotfiles directory so should work.

- 7. tpm plugin manager will be installed.
+ 7. The tpm plugin manager will be installed.
 If you had to do it manually run git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm and once tmux is open type the prefix key followed by "I" to have tmux install the plugins listed in your .tmux.conf file.

- 8. vim will autoinstall plugins and coc-extensions when opening the first time.
+ 8. Vim will autoinstall plugins and coc-extensions when opening the first time.

+ 9. Install Yay for AUR packages.
+Install i3lock-color for the lock screen using yay.